tylermcginnis/re-base/README.md

 #### Purpose
   Allows you to update data at a Firebase endpoint changing only the properties you pass to it.
-  **Warning: calling update with `options.data` being null will remove the all the data at that endpoint**
+  **Warning: calling update with `options.data` being null will remove all the data at that endpoint**

 #### Arguments
   1. endpoint